bmqn/whisp/README.md

 Using an abstraction, `<...>`, we pop the top of the default stack, to which we previously pushed our code to print, and bind it in a variable called `print`.

-To use `print` like a function, we can push our string literal `"Hello World!` to the default stack and execute the code bound in `print`
+To use `print` like a function, we can push our string literal `"Hello World!"` to the default stack and execute the code bound in `print`

 ```
 > ["Hello World!"] . print